dairycultist/peanutbutter-vanilla-plus/README.md

 - New mobs
   - Cockatrice
   - Swamp Monster
+- Ectogel
+  - Dropped by ghasts (12-32)
+  - You run faster on it
+- Mobs now guaranteed to drop at least 1 of their item

 ### Planned?
 (Literally all my ideas good or bad)
 - Hematite lance